 Yet murder and perversion abounded ... as seen in the movie “Caligula” [Download] The establishment of the Imperial Court seems to have brought the, er, emancipation of the girls to a flowering ...

 One may reasonably doubt whether a more murderous, licentious and scandalous breed existed in the annals of mankind, and they certainly matched the infamous males of the clan – the respective emperors of the age, Tiberius, Caligula, Claudius and Nero.
-Sexual perversion, treason and poisoning are only a few examples of their human fallacies.

 But if you were curious and DID peek, send us a comment on the debauchery you witnessed!
 Gory details welcome!